yuvaldori/gigaspaces-wiki-jekyll/xap100/replication-gateway-components.markdown

 </os-gateway:delegator>
 {% endhighlight %}

-In this example, this is a delegator of New-York's gateway which acts as a delegation point for two targets, London and Hong-Kong.
-This will be the mediation point for the two replication channels to London and Hong-Kong of each space instance.
+In this example, we have New-York's delegator gateway which acts as a delegation point for two targets, London and Hong-Kong.
+This will be the mediation point for the two replication channels to London and Hong-Kong data grids.
 It is important to understand that the delegator is not in charge of broadcasting each packet to all the targets but it receives the relevant packet from each source channel and delegate it to the correct target according to the channel endpoint.

 ## Gateway Sink

-The gateway sink main purpose is to handle incoming replication, which is received by a remote gateway delegator from a remote site, and dispatches it into the local space.
-The sink has a special proxy to the local space that it uses in order to dispatch the replication into the space.
-The sink is also used the [Bootstrap](./replication-gateway-bootstrapping-process.html) process in both ends, it is used to initiate the bootstrap process and to fill in the local space with the data.
-It is also used at the bootstrap source site as the communication mediator between the remote sink and the local space which is used as the source for bootstrapping.
+The gateway sink main purpose is to handle incoming replication activity, which is received by a remote gateway delegator from a remote site, and dispatches it into the local data grid.
+The sink has a special proxy to the local data grid that it uses in order to dispatch the replication into the data grid.
+The sink is also used the [Bootstrap](./replication-gateway-bootstrapping-process.html) process in both ends, it is used to initiate the bootstrap process and to fill in the local data grid with the data.
+It is also used at the bootstrap source site as the communication mediator between the remote sink and the local data grid which is used as the source for bootstrapping.

 The sink configuration block in the gateway `pu.xml` looks as follows: